Shaka Smart era begins: Marquette basketball head coach prioritizes relationships, growth, victory

 “You can’t possibly overstate what a great fit he is for this storied program,” Scholl said.
 “He is smart.
 He is thoughtful.
 He is principled and he can coach. … This is going to be a thrilling new era of Marquette basketball.”

 For Smart, this is his third head coaching job after stints at the University of Texas and Virginia Commonwealth University.
-Over his 12 years as a head coach, his overall record is 272-142 and he took his 2011 VCU team to the Final Four.
-NCAA final four?
+Over his 12 years as a head coach, his overall record is 272-142 and he took his 2011 VCU team to the NCAA Final Four.

 “Anytime you start at a program that has such a history like Marquette does, the first thing when you have that start is to make sure you understand the history of the program,” Smart said.
 “I take the responsibility very seriously of being your basketball coach. … Can’t wait to get to work.”